Sebastian's dev time

 default.clock.rate = 96000

-My best guess of what to change for bitrate:
+My best guess of what to change for bitrate is to uncomment this:

 #link.max-buffers = 16 # version < 3 clients can't handle more